Team

 16 Years to Adult

-“As we learn to identify and challenge our ANTS (Automatic Negative Thoughts) and replace them with the truth, we have the tools to transform ourselves and our relationships.”
+He says, “As we learn to recognize and challenge our ANTS (Automatic Negative Thoughts) and replace them with truth, we gain tools to transform ourselves and our relationships.”

 Patrick Rohr, MA, LPC